bliu1972/URL-shortening/README.md

 The URL Shortener Service is a simple web application that allows users to shorten long URLs.
 It provides functionality to create shortened URLs and retrieve the original URLs using the shortened versions.

+## Design

+Refer to "URL Shortener.pptx" in this repository for all the design considerations

 ## Features

 - Encode long URLs into shorter ones